-This article is the third in a six-part MSNBC Daily series, “Meet the Freshman,” featuring six of Congress’ newest faces — three Republicans and three Democrats — in a series of diverse columns that explore the new members’ backstories, policies, home districts and where they fit in this historic political moment.
-You can read the first and second articles here.
+This article is the third in a six-part MSNBC Daily series, “Meet the Freshmen,” featuring six of Congress’ newest faces — three Republicans and three Democrats — in a series of diverse columns that explore the new members’ backstories, policies, home districts and where they fit in this historic political moment.
+You can read the rest of the series here.

 Newly minted Rep. Tony Wied, R-Wis., is unique among the incoming House freshman class in that he was elected in November and immediately took office because his predecessor, Green Bay-area Rep. Mike Gallagher, formally retired earlier in the year.
 So Wied served the rest of Gallagher’s term until he began his first full two-year term last week.